 GPU optimized virtual machine sizes

 GPU optimized VM sizes are specialized virtual machines available with single, multiple, or fractional GPUs.
 These sizes are designed for compute-intensive, graphics-intensive, and visualization workloads.
 This article provides information about the number and type of GPUs, vCPUs, data disks, and NICs.
 Storage throughput and network bandwidth are also included for each size in this grouping.

-NC-series, NCv2-series, NCv3-series and NCT4_v3-series sizes are optimized for compute-intensive and network-intensive applications and algorithms.
+The NCv3-series and NC T4_v3-series sizes are optimized for compute-intensive GPU-accelerated applications.
 Some examples are CUDA and OpenCL-based applications and simulations, AI, and Deep Learning.
-The NCT4v3-series is focused on inference workloads featuring NVIDIA's Tesla T4 GPU and AMD EPYC2 Rome processor.
-The NCv3-series is focused on high-performance computing workloads featuring NVIDIA’s Tesla V100 GPU.
-The NC-series uses the Intel Xeon E5-2690 v3 2.60GHz v3 (Haswell) processor, and the NCv2-series and NCv3-series VMs use the Intel Xeon E5-2690 v4 (Broadwell) processor.
+The NC T4 v3-series is focused on inference workloads featuring NVIDIA's Tesla T4 GPU and AMD EPYC2 Rome processor.
+The NCv3-series is focused on high-performance computing and AI workloads featuring NVIDIA’s Tesla V100 GPU.

 NV-series and NVv3-series sizes are optimized and designed for remote visualization, streaming, gaming, encoding, and VDI scenarios using frameworks such as OpenGL and DirectX.
 These VMs are backed by the NVIDIA Tesla M60 GPU.